 Rochester is a very small town located in the state of Washington.
 With a population of 2,471 people and three constituent neighborhoods, Rochester is the 176th largest community in Washington.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Rochester is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Rochester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Rochester are a mix of both white- and blue-collar jobs.
 Overall, Rochester is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Rochester who work in management occupations (16.02%), sales jobs (14.72%), and office and administrative support (7.56%).
+There are especially a lot of people living in Rochester who work in office and administrative support (18.03%), sales jobs (15.09%), and management occupations (11.83%).

-Rochester is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rochester does not have a public transit system used by locals to get to and from work.

-The per capita income in Rochester in 2010 was $27,886, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $111,544 for a family of four.
+The per capita income in Rochester in 2018 was $28,021, which is middle income relative to Washington and the nation.
+This equates to an annual income of $112,084 for a family of four.
 However, Rochester contains both very wealthy and poor people as well.

-Rochester is a somewhat ethnically-diverse town.
+Rochester is a very ethnically-diverse town.
 The people who call Rochester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rochester residents report their race to be White, followed by Native American.
-Important ancestries of people in Rochester include German, English, Scottish, and Norwegian.
+Rochester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.59% of the town’s residents.
+Important ancestries of people in Rochester include Irish, German, English, Polish, and Norwegian.

 The most common language spoken in Rochester is English.
-Other important languages spoken here include French and German.
+Other important languages spoken here include Spanish and Polish.